thomas051083/psd-psw/_events/4-pst-awards.md

 *PSTAR is a closed door event meant for individuals with invites only.*
 <br>
 <br>
 Public Sector Transformation Awards Reception (PSTAR) is the Whole-of-Government (WOG) pinnacle platform to recognise and reward public officers and public agencies for excellence in their work and organisational practices.
-The PSTAR is a prestigious, invitation-only award ceremony.
-Awardees will be able to invite a guest to join them in celebration of their achievements.
 <br>
 <br>
 Some of the awards that will be given out on the day would be <br>